 The Centre’s aims are to: Initiate research on aspects on Scandinavian language, history and culture; Create a ‘Research School’ in Scandinavian Studies for Postgraduates, where the MLitt and PhD students will participate in the activities at the Centre on a daily basis; Run an MLitt (Masters) programme; Run a Scandinavian Studies Seminar Series; Participate, promote and enhance different projects, networks, conferences and interests related to Scandinavia.

 At a Glance

 - MLitt, MPhil or PhD

 Currently, the profile of the members of the Centre is Viking and Medieval Scandinavia, with expertise in Old Norse and Old Swedish language and literature, Scandinavian toponymy and runology, medieval history, landscape history and legal history.
-A new group is forming with scholars and students having a focus on contemporary and 19th century nationalism in Scandinavia, studying film, literature and music.

 The University of Aberdeen has several leading international scholars who can supervise postgraduates in the Centre for Scandinavian Studies, as well as in the immediate academic vicinity in other departments.

 Applicants to the MPhil or PhD must provide a detailed research proposal and two academic references from their most recent academic institution.

 View all funding options in our Funding Database.